Category: B

 🏫 Education

-Education in Brooklin is managed by the Brooklin School Department.
-The town has one public school, Brooklin School, which serves students from kindergarten through eighth grade.
-High school students typically attend George Stevens Academy in the nearby town of Blue Hill.
+Education in Barnet is managed by the Caledonia Central Supervisory Union.
+The town has one public school, Barnet School, which serves students from kindergarten through eighth grade.
+For high school, students typically attend nearby schools in St. Johnsbury.

 🚧 Transportation